Skip to main content

 What families need to know about the ERDC Waitlist

-- ERDC now has a waitlist due to increased demand and limited funding.
+• ERDC currently has a waitlist due to increased demand and limited funding.

-- While the waitlist is active, when families apply for ERDC, they will be placed on the waitlist unless they meet an exemption.
-Some families will be able to skip the waitlist, including:
+• While the waitlist is active, families who apply for ERDC will be placed on the waitlist unless they can skip the waitlist.
+To skip the waitlist, families must:

-- Families recently or currently receiving Temporary Assistance for Needy Families (TANF) or Temporary Assistance for Domestic Violence Survivors (TA-DVS)
+• Families recently (within 3 months of benefits ending) or currently receiving cash assistance (TANF) or Temporary Assistance for Domestic Violence Survivors (TA-DVS)

-- Baby Promise and specific Head Start programs are considered ERDC contracted slots.
-ERDC contracted slots mean that DELC contracts with specific partners to hold slots for children receiving ERDC.
-These contracted slots are located in high-quality child-care settings in specific regions in Oregon.
+• ERDC Contracted Slots: Baby Promise and certain Head Start programs are ERDC contracted slots.
+DELC contracts with these partners in certain regions of Oregon to hold contracted child care slots for children receiving ERDC.

 ERDC Waitlist FAQs

 In November 2023, ERDC opened a waitlist because of the increased demand and limited funding.
-If you are getting ERDC now, the waitlist will not affect you.
-You will continue to receive benefits as usual.
-Please remember to recertify on time to keep your benefits.
-Some families with specific needs can skip the waitlist.
+If you are currently getting ERDC, the waitlist does not apply, and you may continue to get benefits as long as you remain eligible and reapply on time.
+Some families may skip the waitlist if they meet specific criteria..

 How the Waitlist Works